Chapter

 Jesus' second statement in this verse is much easier to classify.
 This is a direct criticism of Israel's spiritual state, and an extremely personal reproach.
 Israel's ultimate point of pride was its identity as God's chosen people.
 No other nation could make that claim—and here, Jesus tells God's chosen people that they do not know God!
 Their rejection of God (John 5:39–40) has resulted in a rejection of the One sent by God (John 6:29).
 Stubbornness and pride have made them resistant to the truth (John 7:17).

-Needless to say, this accusation does not go over well, either with the people or with the religious authorities.
+As expected, this accusation does not go over well with the people or the religious authorities.
 Neither does Jesus' claim, from the next verse, that He possesses both divinity and godly approval.

 Expand